 - state the name and title of the person signing the instrument.

 Who may sign the instrument of acceptance?

-Recognized practice is for the instrument of acceptance to be issued and signed by the head of state, the head of government, or the minister for foreign affairs (the “Big Three”).
-Alternatively, the instrument may be signed by another official, such as the permanent representative to the WTO, on the condition that he or she produces documentation to the effect that one of the “Big Three” has authorized him or her to do so.
+Established practice is for the instrument of acceptance to be issued and signed by the head of state, the head of government, or the minister for foreign affairs (the “Big Three”).1 The instrument may be signed by another official provided that he or she produces official documentation ("full powers") to the effect that one of the “Big Three” has authorized him or her to issue and sign the instrument.

 When must the instrument of acceptance be deposited?

 For an instrument of acceptance of the Protocol to be valid, it must be deposited within the period of acceptance.
 The original acceptance period ran until 1 December 2007, as set out in paragraph 2 of the 6 December 2005 General Council decision and in paragraph 3 of the Protocol.
 These same provisions, however, allow for the possibility of extending the acceptance period.

 The General Council has extended the acceptance period several times, most recently in 2013.
 The current deadline for depositing acceptances is 31 December 2015.
 Therefore, as of today, for an instrument of acceptance to be valid, it would need to be deposited by that date.

 Can a Member accept the Protocol without implementing the Paragraph 6 System?